Tailored Design of Audio-Visual Speech Recognition Models using Branchformers: Introduction

-However, although these approaches represent the current state-of-the-art, determining the optimal cross-modal architectures remains an ongoing challenge.
+\IEEEpubidadjcol However, although these approaches represent the current state of the art, determining the optimal cross-modal architectures remains an ongoing challenge.
 A significant limitation of existing studies lies not only in their reliance on models with vast amounts of parameters and extensive pretraining processes, but also in their focus on how audio-visual features should be fused to enhance the performance of a fixed encoder backbone.
 Therefore, it is not clear how encoder architectures can be adapted to the different nature and intrinsic characteristics of each modality.
-The Branchformer encoder \cite{peng2022branchformer} seemed to represent one step forward in this regard.
+The Branchformer encoder \cite{peng2022branchformer,kim2023ebranchformer} seemed to represent one step forward in this regard.
 However, apart from being proposed solely in the context of auditory-based ASR, the authors did not exploit the potential of the flexibility and interpretability offered by this architecture for the design of tailored and parameter-efficient systems.
-These were the reasons that motivated our work, whose contributions are:
+These were the reasons that motivated our work, whose key contributions are:

-\begin{itemize} \item We propose a novel framework to design tailored, unified audio-visual encoders capable of reaching state-of-the-art performance, while reducing the number of model parameters by nearly half compared to the conventional and prevalent AVSR architecture.
+\begin{itemize} \item We propose a novel framework to design tailored, unified audio-visual encoders capable of reaching state-of-the-art performance, while reducing the number of model parameters by nearly half, e.g., from 103.5M to 59.3M in the model trained for English, when compared to the conventional and prevalent AVSR architecture.

 \item To the best of our knowledge, our work is one of the first attempts to harness the flexibility and interpretability offered by encoder architectures, such as the Branchformer, in the design of parameter-efficient AVSR systems.

-\item Through extensive experiments on two English and four Spanish AVSR benchmarks, we demonstrated the effectiveness of our proposed audio-visual framework in a wide range of data conditions and scenarios.

-\item Our analysis offers first insights into the architectural differences, beyond the frontends, in processing speech features of different modalities.
-Furthermore, by introducing an adaptive audio-visual fusion module, we also observed interesting findings concerning the relevance of each modality for the model when decoding speech.
+Specifically, we leverage these properties to identify the context dependencies -- whether short- or long-term -- that are more relevant for processing each modality.
+This analysis directly informs the design of a tailored AVSR system, optimized to handle the distinct characteristics of audio and visual inputs effectively.